A. The character of the God who brings judgment.

 1. (9-11) The destruction of Nineveh.

 b.
-They shall be devoured like stubble fully dried: The dry leftover stalks of grass are ready to be devoured by the smallest flame.
-This is how ripe Nineveh is for judgment, and how complete the fire of judgment will be when it comes.
+They shall be devoured like stubble fully dried: The dry leftover stalks of grass were ready to be devoured by the smallest flame.
+This was how ripe Nineveh was for judgment, and how complete the fire of judgment will be when it comes.

 2. (12-13) The deliverance of Zion.

 a.
 Though they are safe: The enemies of Zion looked mighty; they were safe and many.
-Yet they will be devastated by the judgment that the Lord promised.
+Yet they would be devastated by the judgment that the LORD promised.

 b.
-Though I have afflicted you, I will afflict you no more: God’s people looked weak and afflicted; yet God promises that they will be strengthened and restored.
-The power of their oppressors will be broken (I will break off his yoke from you).
+Though I have afflicted you, I will afflict you no more: God’s people looked weak and afflicted yet God promised that they would be strengthened and restored.
+The power of their oppressors would be broken (I will break off his yoke from you).

 i.
 Could not the believer today, who is trapped or oppressed by sin, ask God to break the yoke of sin?
 It must be done with a complete willingness to walk in the freedom God gives, but only God can break off the power of the things that bind us.